grammyjs/website/site/docs/hosting/vps.md

 In any case, Hostinger provides a 30-day money-back guarantee.
 :::

-After payment, you will be able to set up your server:
+After making your payment, you will be able to setup your server:

 1. **Location.**
    We recommend that you choose the location closest to Amsterdam.
-   It is in Amsterdam that the Telegram server is located, which is responsible for ensuring the operation of bots.
+   This is because that the main Bot API server is located there.
-   If you use your own Bot API server, choose the location closest to it instead.
+   If you use your own Bot API server, choose the closest location to it instead.
 2. **Server type.**
    Choose the option "Clean OS."
 3. **Operating system.**